Key takeaways:

 Effect of High-Risk Prostate Cancer on the Quality of Life

-Any kind of cancer negatively affects the quality of life.
+Any type of cancer negatively affects the quality of life.

 Apart from the disease itself, which may harm the body in multiple ways, the current treatment modalities also have side effects that reduce the quality of life.

 In high-risk prostate cancer patients, symptoms may impact one’s sex life.
 Due to incontinence, people with this disease may also feel uncomfortable in social situations.
-However, treatment procedures, like radiation therapy, also have a negative impact on the social, emotional and financial aspects of a patient’s life.
+Treatment procedures, such as radiation therapy, also have a negative impact on the social, emotional, and financial aspects of a patient’s life.

-While planning treatment strategies for any patient, for any kind of cancer, the medical team has to consider the risk-benefit ratio, which is different for different patients.
+While planning treatment strategies for a patient for any kind of cancer, the medical team has to consider the risk-benefit ratio, which differs for different patients.

 Early Detection: Key to Better Clinical Outcomes